dpi-tta-lessons/ruby-basics/content.md

 ### Array

+An ordered collection of values, which can be of any type.

 ```ruby
 pp [1, 2, 3, 4, 5]
 ```
 {: .repl }

 ### Hash

+A collection of key-value pairs.

 ```ruby
 pp({ "a" => 1, "b" => 2, "c" => 3 })